jmriesen/rust-RSM/README.md

 In this case, I am calling C code from Rust and vice versa.
 Calling code that was written in a different language requires some extra care:
 - Parameters must match the target language's memory layout
-- The C/Rust compilers don't understand the other language and therefore have to assume the foreign code could do anything.
+- From the Rust compiler's viewpoint calling into C code is a black box that could do anything.
+Therefore every ffi call is inherently Unsafe since the Rust compiler cannot verify that [Rust's safety invariants](https://doc.rust-lang.org/nomicon/) are upheld.

 ### Use in Rust-RSM
 In this project, Rust is responsible for matching the C ABI when cross-language calls occur.